John Foot (historian)

-Life and career
+Early life and education

-The son of journalist Paul Foot and his first wife, Monica (née Beckinsale), He was born in London in 1964.
-Foot graduated from Oxford University with a degree in Philosophy, Politics and Economics in 1986, and in 1991 gained his doctorate from Cambridge University, submitting a thesis on the socialist movements in Milan between 1914 and 1921.
-From 1989 until 1995, he was an associate lecturer at Cambridge University, organising seminars on Italian and French history during the twentieth century.
+The son of the journalist Paul Foot and his first wife, Monica (née Beckinsale), he was born in London in 1964.
+Foot graduated from Oxford University with a degree in philosophy, politics and economics in 1986 and, in 1991, gained his doctorate from Cambridge University, submitting a thesis on the socialist movements in Milan between 1914 and 1921.

+Career

+From 1989 until 1995, Foot was an associate lecturer at Cambridge University, organising seminars on Italian and French history during the 20th century.
 From 1992 to 1995, he held a Junior Research Fellowship at Churchill College, Cambridge, and he held a series of lectures at several Italian universities (Politecnico di Milano, Politecnico di Torino, D'Annunzio University of Chieti–Pescara, IULM and Interaction Design Institute Ivrea), on the themes of postwar migration movements and urban developments of the Italian cities, especially with respect to Milan.
 Later, he taught subjects related to the history and politics of Europe, with an emphasis on Italy, at several British universities, including Reading (1994), Keele (1995–96) and Strathclyde (1996).
-From 1996 to 2000, he worked at the Italian Department of University College of London (UCL), where he became a professor of Italian history until 2004.
+From 1996 to 2000, he worked in the Italian Department of University College of London (UCL), where he became a professor of Italian history until 2004.
 In 2013, he moved to the University of Bristol to take up the chair in Modern Italian History.
-He is currently Director of the South West and Wales Doctoral Training Partnership.
+He is currently director of the South West and Wales Doctoral Training Partnership.

-From 1994 to 1997, he was secretary of the Association for the Study of Modern Italy, and was a member of the executive committee until 1999.
+From 1994 to 1997, Foot was secretary of the Association for the Study of Modern Italy and was a member of its executive committee until 1999.
 In 1999, he was awarded the Dyos Prize in Urban History by the University of Cambridge.
-From 2010 to 2014 he was co-editor, with Professor Phil Cooke, of the journal Modern Italy.
+From 2010 to 2014, he was a co-editor, with Professor Phil Cooke, of the journal Modern Italy.
 In 2006, he was part of the jury The City of Cities, organised by the Province of Milan, and in 2007 he was part of the jury for the D. H. Lawrence Prize for Travel Writing, organised by the Province of Cagliari.